 Enlisting HIV drugs

-What arguably makes the findings from the new study more exciting is that it means existing drugs for treatment of people with HIV may also be beneficial for Alzheimer’s.
-These are specifically medications that help block reverse transcriptase.
+What arguably makes the findings from the new study more exciting is that it means existing drugs for the treatment of people with HIV may also be beneficial for Alzheimer’s.
+These are specific medications that help block reverse transcriptase.

 “Our findings provide a scientific rationale for immediate clinical evaluation of HIV antiretroviral therapies in people with Alzheimer’s,” said Dr. Jerold Chun, lead author and senior vice president at SBP’s Neuroscience Drug Discovery.